 Director & Co-Chair of Advisory Board

 Bridget Burger brings over twenty years of combined experience in math teaching and curriculum development at the secondary school level, as well as nonprofit leadership, fundraising, and community program development.
 Her experience has included developing experiential, culturally-relevant STEM curriculum for Pacific Islanders, creating project-based, ELL, and developmental math curriculum for vocational schools, and collaborating across stakeholders to deliver high-quality educational programs in the community.
 She is an Ethnomathematics and STEM Institute Scholar at the University of Hawaii Manoa College of Education.
-She is a native of Barnstable, and is excited to spearhead the Network to enhance STEM education from pre-k to career across Cape Cod and the Islands.
+She is excited to spearhead the Network to enhance STEM education from pre-k to career across Cape Cod and the Islands.

 Our Advisory Board members are:

 Co-Chair: Hemant Chikarmane is Interim Dean of Science, Mathematics, and Engineering at Cape Cod Community College, and has taught Microbiology for the past 18 years.
 He was an early developer of open education resources for microbiology.
 Prior to joining CCCC, he was an Investigator at the Marine Biological Lab in Woods Hole, and led a research group at a biotech startup in Woburn.